emmayisun/emmayisun.github.io/_posts/2024-01-16-waller-brookings.md

 Moving on from the labor market, another important factor affecting economic activity and progress toward the FOMC's economic objectives is financial conditions, and I wanted to give my view of where they stand.
 There has been a lot of focus on tightening financial conditions in the fall and then easing of conditions more recently.
 My view continues to be that, on net, financial conditions remain restrictive and continue to have the desired effect of being a drag on economic activity to put downward pressure on inflation.

 Recall that the 10-year Treasury yield peaked in mid-October around 5 percent at the time of the jump up in measured economic activity in the third quarter and shortly after a strong jobs report for September.
 At that point, FOMC participants still expected another rate hike in 2023.
 But then the data started cooling off, the FOMC's December Summary of Economic Projections indicated no more hikes, and the 10-year Treasury yield fell to around 4 percent, which is roughly where it was just after the FOMC's last rate hike in July.
 Remember that in July the widespread view was that financial conditions were pretty tight.
-I consider this to still be true today, and that judgment is supported by current readings of financial conditions indexes, which capture a broader set of financial variables.[4](#fn4 "footnote 4")
+I consider this to still be true today, and that judgment is supported by current readings of financial conditions indexes, which capture a broader set of financial variables.[^4]

 So let's talk about what the data on economic activity, the labor market and financial conditions mean for progress toward 2 percent inflation.
 The backdrop is that we made a lot of progress on inflation in 2023.
 The 12-month percent change in total PCE inflation, the FOMC's preferred measure for our target, fell from 5.3 percent in January to 2.6 percent in November, the latest month of data.
 Factoring out volatile energy and food prices, core inflation is a better guide to where inflation is going, and core PCE inflation fell from 5 percent in January to 3.2 percent in November.
 With inflation declining over the course of the year, I like to look at 3- and 6-month measures to have a better understanding of the current level of inflation.
 As I noted earlier, the 6-month change in core inflation has been hovering close to a 2 percent annual rate, as has the 3-month measure.